Your Practice. Your Way.

 • Less control over branding and marketing

-• Potential cultural misalignment with parent organization
+• Potential cultural misalignment with the parent organization

-• Exit options may be more restricted
+• Exit options may be more restricted and governed by firm agreements

 Client Transition Strategy